-Justification: The total number of mature Bossiaea bombayensis individuals is estimated to be 4,000-6,000 and therefore the species does not meet the threshold for listing under Criterion D1.
+Justification: The total number of mature Bossiaea bombayensis individuals is estimated to be 3,440-6,000.

 D2.
-Restricted area of occupancy (typically <20 km2) or number of locations (typically <5) with a plausible future threat that could drive the taxon to CR or EX in a very short time.
+Population with a very restricted area of occupancy (typically less than 20 km2) or number of locations (typically five or fewer) such that it is prone to the effects of human activities or stochastic events within a very short time period in an uncertain future, and is thus capable of becoming CR or even EX in a very short time period.

-Assessment Outcome: Vulnerable D2
+Assessment Outcome: Vulnerable under Criterion D2